sophongo/sophdoc/docs/en/docs/admin/ghippo/best-practice/system-message.md

 # System Messages

-System messages are used to notify all users, similar to system announcements, and will be displayed at the top bar of the DCE 5.0 UI at specific times.
+System messages are used to notify all users, similar to system announcements, and will be displayed at the top bar of the AI platform UI at specific times.

 ## Configure System Messages

-You can create a system message by applying the YAML for the system message in the [Cluster Roles](../../kpanda/user-guide/clusters/cluster-role.md).
+You can create a system message by applying the YAML for the system message in the [Cluster Roles](../../kpanda/clusters/cluster-role.md).
 The display time of the message is determined by the time fields in the YAML.
 System messages will only be displayed within the time range configured by the start and end fields.